Cielbird/getheode/examples/espanol/readme.md

 # español

-a getheode description of the phonology of the spanish language: common european spanish dialect.
+a geþeode description of the phonology of the spanish language: common european spanish dialect.

 i am messing around with different file formats.